 5. Be sure to Appreciate and Recognize Employees

-6. Provide Employees with the Authority to take Decisions
+6..
+Provide Employees with the authority to make decisions

 This is the right time for the organization to check the decision-making capabilities of the employees.
 In addition to assuring the employees that they enjoy the trust of the management, such initiatives provide them with the requisite learning required for taking up leadership roles.
 Most importantly, it will make the employees feel more responsible and boost their motivation.